vonsbuffet/vousbuffet/README.md

 (VBC'c is the most complicated because it ties everything together.
 Try starting with a ViB in the Cpu directory?)

 (Excluding Vulkan_Wrapper and Jeneral files; which are extra sauce) If you explore the header files you will see a class (which is the ViB) and each class declares the 4 functions.

-Member variables in the class are assigned via these functions.
+Member variables are assigned via these functions.

-The Source files simply define these 4 functions for the class.
-After looking at a couple, you will see a pattern that will help you learn the rest.
+The Source files define the 4 functions for the class.

+After looking at a couple ViB, you will see a pattern that will help you learn the rest.

 # To Start